-We become Lymphoma Action - launching our new name with a fresher look and a new website - to make sure we reach even more people affected by lymphoma.
+We become Lymphoma Action in April 2018 - launching our new name with a fresher look and a new website to make sure we reach even more people affected by lymphoma.

-Lymphoma Association pilots our lymphoma specific Clinical Psychologist programme, recognising the need for lymphoma specific counselling and support.
+Lymphoma Association pilots a lymphoma specific Clinical Psychologist programme, recognising the need for lymphoma specific counselling and support.

 We launch a project to vastly improve our online information offering for people affected by lymphoma, resulting in a surge in the number of people who visit our website.